 So here I am, for the first time my body used in an ad.

 The dance studio I belong to draws on its members for depictions to help celebrate—and yes, advertise—its offerings.
 The owner only uses images of members who have given permission to do so.

 Over the past six months, I have given and then rescinded and then given my permission again, struggling with the power of seeing photos of myself in motion.
 Not controlled.
 Not posed.
 Not sucking my belly in but breathing fully.

-I’ve seen many images like this in my Facebook feed.
+I’ve seen many images like this in my Facebook feed--showing other women.
 I even have a calendar on my kitchen wall, each month a photo not of Photoshopped models but of the women I see every week on the dance floor, in all their sweaty, smiling glory.

 Without exception, I’ve viewed these photos as beautiful and inspiring.
 But when my own image, the one above, graced the top of an email banner one day, and a slew of other photos followed close behind on Facebook, I felt mortified with embarrassment.

 You see, I’m someone who’s done all the work.
 I long ago tossed aside Hollywood beauty standards, have never wanted to be New York thin, and have always praised myself on my body-positive attitude.
 More than a decade ago, I brought the multimedia production bodyBODY to the college where I taught so that students could participate in a show that celebrated the diversity and health of real women’s bodies.